hdShang/arxiv-daily/docs/cs-CL/2025-05-10/papers/250506698v3-scan-structured-capability-assessment-and-navigation-for-llms.md

 ---
 layout: default
-title: SCAN: Structured Capability Assessment and Navigation for LLMs
+title: "SCAN: Structured Capability Assessment and Navigation for LLMs"
 ---

 # SCAN: Structured Capability Assessment and Navigation for LLMs